 When greeting family and friends, Peruvians use what is called abrazo.
 This is a traditional greeting that includes a handshake and a hug among men and a kiss on the right cheek among women.

 When addressing elders or just highly respected people, Peruvians as well as Spaniards use the forms Señor or Señora and the surname of the receiver.
-If we are talking to an older person, but with whom we have a less formal relationship, we can use Don and Doña along with the first name
+If we are talking to an older person, but with whom we have a less formal relationship, we can use Don and Doña along with the first name.

 Professionals are usually referred to by their title.
 So, if you happen to have to deal with doctors, you can call them Doctor or Doctora.

 This post may contain affiliate links.
 We earn a small commission if you make bookings through my links, at no additional cost to you.
-This helps us keep this blog free, thank you!
+Thank you for your support!

-Thoughts?
+Comments | Thoughts?
 Give us a shout!